The Eternal Idol: Background and overview

-The album sleeve erroneusly credits Dave Spitz as bass player: the bass was actually played by Bob Daisley.
+The album sleeve erroneously credits Dave Spitz as bass player: the bass was actually played by Bob Daisley.
 Eric Singer played the drums, with the percussion credit for Bev Bevan being for a few cymbal overdubs on "Scarlet Pimpernel".

 The album was originally to be recorded with Spitz and vocalist Ray Gillen.
 The former was replaced by bassist/lyricist Bob Daisley during initial sessions on Montserrat with producer Jeff Glixman.
 According to Daisley, Gillen had struggled with the lyrics, and management was not paying him or the rest of the band.
 Gillen quit shortly after their return to England.
-Gillen and Eric Singer (who left the band right after he finished his drum parts to join Daisley in Gary Moore's touring band) later joined the band Badlands.
+Daisley worked on the album as a session player, turning down an offer to join the band as he was already committed to working with Gary Moore.
+Gillen and Singer, who left the band right after he finished his drum parts to join Daisley in Moore's touring band, later joined the band Badlands with bassist Greg Chaisson and guitarist Jake E. Lee, the latter of whom had recently been fired from original Black Sabbath singer Ozzy Osbourne's solo band.

-Tony Martin was hired and reconstructed the vocals under the guidance of Chris Tsangarides at Battery Studios shortly before production ended.
+A number of singers auditioned for Black Sabbath, including Jon Oliva of Savatage and a then-unknown Tony Martin.
+Martin was hired and reconstructed the vocals under the guidance of Chris Tsangarides at Battery Studios shortly before production ended.
 Most tracks were written by Tony Iommi and Bob Daisley (the vinyl version states that all songs were written by Iommi) although some lyrics were modified by Geoff Nicholls.
 Martin said he "only sang on, and had no part in writing" The Eternal Idol, but nonetheless "thought [it] was one of the better albums of the band."